Skip to main content

 Funds Temporarily Withheld

-The disputed amount plus the $15 chargeback fee are immediately deducted from your available balance or next payout.
+The disputed amount and any applicable dispute fee under your agreement are withheld from your available balance or next payout according to program rules.

 3